This article aims to remind you of the balancing act that receiving advice often turns out to be.

-On your path to fulfilling the goals that you set for yourself, you will sometimes feel a need to get the opinions and advice of those around you.
-Their advice will help in many ways, and can be a guiding beacon in times of absolute darkness.
-Something that people often forget is that the quality of advice one receives is dependent on both the giver as well as the receiver of the advice.
-Your questions for collecting beneficial advice need to be structured well, and be constructed in a manner which fishes out a tangible and actionable piece of advice.
+Obtaining opinions and advice to ensure your course of action is correct is beneficial to do.
+People’s advice will help in many ways, and can be a guiding beacon in times of darkness.
+Something people forget is that the quality of advice one receives is dependent on both the giver as well as the receiver of the advice.
+Your questions for collecting beneficial advice need to be structured well.
+They should be constructed in a manner which fishes out a tangible and actionable piece of advice.

-When asking for advice, you need to show the provider of advice that you understand the fundamentals of the topic in question, and that you have thought through the various workflows that have led to you to the point where you are now.
-Their advice should be distinct, small in scope, and something you can act on right away.
-That is the best form of advice.
+When asking for advice, you need to show the giver of advice that you understand the fundamentals of the topic in question, and that you have thought through the various workflows that have led to you to the point where you are now.
+Their advice should be distinct, limited in scope, and something you can act on right away.

-Apart from what’s mentioned above, you also need to know who you should be asking advice from.
-You must remember that being stuck in a mental or physical predicament does not warrant your asking of advice at face value.
-You need to first commit yourself fully to figuring out a solution to the problem which you are facing.
+Being stuck in a mental or physical predicament does not warrant your asking of advice at face value.
+You should first commit yourself fully to figuring out a solution to the problem which you are facing.
 When you fully commit to solving the problem, you gain valuable knowledge on the subject – even if it doesn’t seem like it – which will help you piece together the advice you receive later on.